-If the complainant is unsatisfied with the outcome of the school's complaints procedure, they can refer their complaint to the Education and Skills Funding Agency (ESFA).
+If the complainant is unsatisfied with the outcome of the school's complaints procedure, they can refer their complaint to the ESFA.
 The ESFA will check whether the complaint has been dealt with properly by the school.
-The ESFA will not overturn a school's decision about a complaint, but will intervene if a school or trust has:
+The ESFA will not overturn a school's decision about a complaint.
+However, it will look into: